-4. TELEPHONE/COMPUTER/NETWORK & EQUIPMENT ACCESS & USE:

-As an employee approved for telecommuting, you agree and understand that you will be expected to be accessible by telephone and thus will maintain a telephone line that can be used for phone calls at your own expense.
-To the extent possible, personnel at an institution's primary location will call you to minimize long distance expenses for you, but you agree and understand that there may be times when you will incur telephone charges in the performance of your duties and will do so at your own expense, without expectation of reimbursement.
-You further agree to have the phone line available to send and receive faxes as necessary.
-If your phone line cannot accept faxes, arrangements will be made to make any printer issued to you facsimile compatible.

-Access to the information technology network and other applicable technology will be set up in accordance with EGSC policy.
+4. TELEPHONE/COMPUTER/NETWORK & EQUIPMENT ACCESS & USE: As an employee approved for telecommuting, you agree and understand that you will be expected to be accessible by telephone and thus will maintain a telephone line that can be used for phone calls at your own expense.
+To the extent possible, personnel at an institution's primary location will call you to minimize long distance expenses for you, but you agree and understand that there may be times when you will incur telephone charges in the performance of your duties and will do so at our own expense, without expectation of reimbursement.
+Access to the information technology network and other applicable technology will be set up in accordance with East Georgia State College policy.

-If you are using institutionally issued IT equipment during the period of this telecommuting agreement you are authorized to use this computer and the network access referenced above in accordance with all applicable institutional computer use and information technology policies.
+If you are institutionally issued IT equipment during the period of this telecommuting agreement, you are authorized to use this computer and the network access referenced above in accordance with all applicable institutional computer use and information technology policies.
 Failure to adhere to institutional computing and IT use policies may result in revocation of use privileges, revocation of this telecommuting agreement, and possibly termination of employment.
 You will be required as a condition of employment to maintain internet access from your home office.
-Equipment issued to you is subject to the IT Equipment/Software Usage Form and Agreement which must be completed and approved prior to removal of state property from the regular work site.
+Equipment issued to you is subject to the IT Equipment/Software Usage Form and Agreement which must be completed and approved prior to the removal of state property from the regular work site.

 You are subject to the Information Technology Equipment Policy.
 It will be your responsibility to ensure the appropriateness and safety of the equipment at all times.
 The equipment must be protected against damage and unauthorized use.
-EGSC owned equipment will be serviced and maintained by the EGSC.
-Equipment provided by the employee will be at no cost to EGSC and will be maintained by the employee.
+East Georgia State College owned equipment will be serviced and maintained by the East Georgia State College.
+Equipment provided by the employee will be at no cost to East Georgia State College, and will be maintained by the employee.

-You agree not to use EGSC owned equipment for personal purposes.
+You agree not to use East Georgia State College owned equipment for personal purposes.

-If you are expected to provide your own internet accessible computer and printer to support your work activities during the period of this telecommuting agreement, you will be required as a condition of employment to maintain internet access at your own expense.
+If you are expected to provide your own internet accessible computer and printer to support your work on May 11. activities during the period of this telecommuting agreement, you will be required as a condition of employment to maintain internet access at your own expense.

-5. WORK ASSIGNMENTS: You will receive your work assignments by corresponding with your immediate supervisor daily at the beginning of the workday or as necessary during the day.
-Work assignments may also be communicated by phone, or other electronic means, or sent by mail.
+5. WORK ASSIGNMENTS:

+You will receive your work assignments by corresponding with your immediate supervisor on a daily basis at the beginning of the work day or as necessary during the day, or by picking up assignments at the work location, if applicable.
+Work assignments may also be communicated by phone or sent by mail.
 If there are any questions or concerns about your assignments, you are expected to inform your immediate supervisor of them at the time of receipt.

-Once assignments have been completed you may send them via email or other method as designated by your immediate supervisor.
-You will be required to complete the Daily Telework Schedule form and return to your supervisor as directed.
+Once assignments have been completed, you may either send them via email or return them to the same location used for pick up, or as otherwise specified by your immediate supervisor.
+You will be required to complete the Daily Telework Schedule form and return to

-6. PHYSICAL HOME OFFICE SPACE, LIABILITY:
+6. PHYSICAL HOME OFFICE SPACE, LIABILITY, You agree to have a designated work area in your to the workers' company.
 You agree to have a designated work area in your home.
-If there are any injuries while you are working, the workers' compensation coverage will be limited to occurrences in the designated workspace (or during work-related travel).
-Also, if such an injury were to occur, it will be investigated in accordance with the standard workers' compensation procedures promulgated by the Georgia Department of Administrative Services (DOAS).
+If there are any injuries while you are working, the workers' compensation coverage will be limited to occurrences in the designated work space (or during work-related travel).
+Also if such an injury were to occur, it will be investigated in accordance with the standard workers' compensation procedures promulgated by the Georgia Department of Administrative Services (DOAS).